How the Only Pediatric MS Clinic in Virginia Delivers a Rare Level of Expertise & Care

 Pediatric MS Patients Receive Comprehensive Care at UVA Children's

 Pediatric MS and related disorders cause patients to need other care, especially in the acute setting.
-Common components include physical therapy, occupational therapy, neuropsychologic testing, ophthalmologic evaluation, and urologic care.
+Common components include physical therapy, occupational therapy, neuropsychological testing, ophthalmological evaluation, and urologic care.

 Mental health counseling is also important for both patients and their families.
 "Everybody in the family is affected by this kind of diagnosis, and patients and their family members may have different needs," Brenton says.
 He adds that one important aspect of his clinic is connecting patients and their families with each other for peer-to-peer support.